aricciardelli2/UCB-Projects/election_analysis/README.md

 To analyze the results of the recent election, [python](https://github.com/aricciardelli2/UCB-Projects/blob/main/election_analysis/PyPoll_Challenge.py) code was developed to read the [results](https://github.com/aricciardelli2/UCB-Projects/blob/main/election_analysis/resources/election_results.csv) from the election and output the results of the [election analysis](https://github.com/aricciardelli2/UCB-Projects/blob/main/election_analysis/analysis/election_analysis.txt).

-Based on the results of the election analysis seen below, the results from the election are as follows:
+Based on the results of the election analysis, the results from the election are as follows:

 * Total Votes: 369,711